There is a lot of excitement right now about investing and I think that’s a good thing, but how do we know if we are investing vs speculating?

 - Thorough Research

-The growth starts slow and as they compound over time the amount grows quicker and easier.
+The growth starts slow and as it compounds over time the amount grows quicker and easier.
 The first 10,000 is the absolute hardest and it gets much easier after that!

 So I hope this has been useful to you and helps you become a better investor on your path to financial independence.

-Also, feel free to follow me on Instagram @Inspire.To.FIRE and you can also listen to the podcast for more financial education!
-I recommend listening to the episode when I interviewed JL Collins about investing.
+For more great information about investing I recommend listening to the episode when I interviewed JL Collins about investing.